If you want to run a remote team successfully, you have to make sure you address all of the small challenges that come with a virtual workplace.

 That can be smaller items like a decent headset or a mouse, or more expensive things like a laptop, a laptop stand with an external keyboard or a standing desk.
 You could also be a bit creative and pay for things like regular massage appointments to avoid a stiff neck.

-These kind of goodies make your employees happy and can also keep them healthy.
+These kinds of goodies make your employees happy and can also keep them healthy.

 21. Upskill Your Team